 [TBD]

-8.7 Dialogue processing module
+8.7 Dialogue knowledge learning module

-The Dialogue knowledge learning module performs the function of adding new dialog knowledge in the dialog management database by pseudo situation simulation and incremental learning of situation states.
+The dialogue knowledge learning module performs the function of adding new dialog knowledge in the dialog management database by pseudo situation simulation and incremental learning of situation states.
 The sub-functions are automatic extraction function of conversation scenarios and incremental dialog learning sub-functions.

 Automatic extraction of conversation scenarios sub-function: to collect big data dialogs among people from the scenarios of movies and dramas and to perform the speaker boundary recognition, relevance assessment and topic classification.